chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-04-22-Google-Cloud-Essentials-Challenge-Lab.md

 In the last few months, I received a few comments that ask for help in those challenge labs.
 I am going to publish a series of logbooks to provide hints and instructions for those difficult labs.

-In this article, we will go through the lab **GSP313** _[Getting Started: Create and Manage Cloud Resources: Challenge Lab](https://www.qwiklabs.com/focuses/10258?parent=catalog)_ (formerly known as _Google Cloud Essentials: Challenge Lab_).
+In this article, we will go through the lab **GSP313** _[reate and Manage Cloud Resources: Challenge Lab](https://www.qwiklabs.com/focuses/10258?parent=catalog)_ (formerly known as _Google Cloud Essentials: Challenge Lab_).
 This exercise is an extension of the [introductory-level](https://www.qwiklabs.com/quests/120) Quest called "[Google Cloud Essentials](https://www.qwiklabs.com/quests/23)", which is recommended as the quest for the Google Cloud learner.
 You should learn the fundamental tools and services of the Google Cloud, including the deployment of a virtual machine, a Kubernetes Engine, and HTTP load balancers.
 The challenge lab is to test those skills and techniques again.

 **The challenge contains 3 compulsory tasks:**